master7720/anarchy-skid-list/README.md

 Skitty - Auful ~~develper~~ skid that ~~develped~~ pasted a terrible ~~client~~ kami skid called sn0w.
 Sn0w is a paste of any client Skitty can get his small immasculine hands on.
 It was made for severs with almost no anticheat, like cc (sense a trend here?).
 He also made a Xulu skid called Skitty hack that nobody cared about or used.

 Elementars - The definition of a "good paster".
 Xulu is a paste of almost every decent client around at the time of its creation.
 It somehow was also a decent client at the same time which is very rare.
 It was also custom base, but featured a herocode gui.
 The code of Xulu is very bad at times and has a lot of quality inconsistancy due do the fact that there are legit 30 different devs code pasted in it 💀.
-Some classes still have to "Decompiled by Procyon" tag 😂.
+Some classes still have the "Decompiled by Procyon" tag 😂.
 Has since quit, and now makes youtube videos trying to imatate Dream (down bad 💀).

 # Not necessarily a skid